vasanthsathya/omnia/docs/source/Utils/software_update.rst

 **Prerequisites**

-    * All cluster nodes should be running RHEL, Rocky Linux, or Ubuntu OS.
+    * All cluster nodes should be running RHEL OS.
     * Download the packages using ``local_repo.yml``.
     * Verify that the cluster nodes are in the ``booted`` state.